rokudev/scenegraph-master-sample/Documentation/00-overview.md

 Each document in this folder has a link to its respective video lesson.

-> You can watch the video lessons from your TV by installing the [Roku Developers channel](https://my.roku.com/account/add/HL5RPZ) on your Roku device.
+> You can also watch the video lessons from your TV by installing the [Roku Developers channel](https://my.roku.com/account/add/HL5RPZ) on your Roku device.

 ## How the video lessons work